-Under the Federal Stark Law, for calendar year 2013 hospitals may provide non-monetary compensation to physicians up to an aggregate amount of \$380.
-The dollar limit for "medical staff incidental benefits" (e.g., meals, parking, other items or incidental services that are used on the hospital's campus) increases slightly for 2013 to less than \$32 per occurrence.
+Under the federal Stark Law, hospitals may provide non-monetary compensation to physicians up to an aggregate amount of \$398 for calendar year 2017.
+The dollar limit for "medical staff incidental benefits" (e.g., meals, parking and other items or incidental services that are used on the hospital's campus) is less than \$33 per occurrence.
 Other requirements of the Stark Law's exception for non-monetary compensation and medical staff incidental benefits also need to be met.
-Hospitals should take inventory of such non-monetary compensation and benefits and confirm they are meeting the law's requirements.
+Hospitals should take inventory of such non-monetary compensation and benefits to confirm they are meeting the law's requirements.